-I’m trying to publish between four and six titles per year, and will make them available every few months (mostly around spring and fall).
+I’m trying to publish around four per year, and will make them available in spring and fall months.
 In many cases, I’ll release a title close to a significant date, whether it’s the anniversary of an author’s birth or death, or to coincide with key events portrayed in the book (or happening in real life).
 You can find out about upcoming titles by subscribing to my newsletter (link in the footer).

 How are these any different from cheaper editions in bookstores?

 Overall, the design and printing quality for Gladstone Press is superior to most of the downmarket paperback classics.
 Also, unlike many reissues, these editions have been designed for a contemporary reader who is leery of having to look at historical paintings on the covers.
 Or, they may have not thought to read a particular book because it has been designed to appeal to a certain demographic, or uses predominantly European faces and bodies on the cover.
 Why put up barriers to enjoyment and relatability?

 To conserve pages, many downmarket publishers typeset using smaller font sizes, compressed typefaces, and as many text lines as they can possibly fit.
 That density on the page can make reading unenjoyable, even a chore—particularly when reading more difficult passages.
 My books have been set for reading enjoyment first and foremost.
 There are margins.
 There is space to breathe, to really savour the reading experience.

 Do you include an introduction essay or afterword?